qqqlllyyyy/emaily-survey-app/notes/08-handling-payments.md

     // amount: Amount of money we want to receive, we need to specify the currency.
 Default US dollars.
     // The unit is cent, so we should enter 500 if we want 5 dollars.
-    // token: A callback function that will be called after we received an authorized token from Stripe API. return (
+    // token: A callback function that will be called after we received an authorized token from Stripe API.
+    // name: Header displayed in the pop-up window.
+    // description: Some text displayed
+    return (
       <StripeCheckout
+        name="Emaily"
+        description="$5 for 5 email credits"
         amount={500}
         token={token => console.log(token)}
         stripeKey={process.env.REACT_APP_STRIPE_KEY}